Mahendar Prasad Singh

 Mahendar Prasad Singh (महेंद्र प्रसाद सिंह); (23 August 1949 – 16 January 2005) popularly known as Mahendar Singh was an Indian communist politician and guerrilla leader.
-Mahendar Singh was three time winning legislative assembly member from Bagodar the state of Bihar, later the state of Jharkhand as member of CPIML Liberation.
+Mahendar Singh was a three-time elected legislative assembly member from Bagodar, in the state of Bihar, later the state of Jharkhand, as a member of CPIML Liberation.

 Though Mahendar Prasad Singh began his career as an anti-electoralist guerrilla leader of Lal Sena, he later retracted those views and was elected to the Bihar Assembly.
 Seemingly due to his electoralist turn, he was shot and killed in Bagodar by Maoist fighters on 16 January 2005.
 At the time of legislative election he was campaigning for the fourth term when he was killed.